 Other groups hold Meet and Greets or other gatherings open to the public, where interested parties can get to know group members and vice versa.
 Different chapters and pre-chapters will have different ways of vetting and accepting new members.

 Be patient when requesting membership.
 Group leadership is usually very busy and there may not be enough resources to respond to applications quickly.
 Be persistent but not annoying, and recognize that it may take a few months before you're properly vetted as a member.

 Can't find a local group?
 You may be interested in starting your own!
 Check out the next article for tips on getting started:

-Lilith Starr is Chapter Head of the Satanic Temple's Seattle Chapter, and the author of "The Happy Satanist: Finding Self-Empowerment."
+Lilith Starr is the founder and retired Chapter Head of the Satanic Temple's Seattle Chapter, and the author of "The Happy Satanist: Finding Self-Empowerment."